moveworks/developer-docs/use-case-guides/workday-request-time-off/README.md

     ![Select Other Options](./Plugin%20Template%20Request%20Time-Off%20in%20Workday%20081c4d522bf64bbead3697288dd46047/crest-4.png)

-5. If your employee selects no, you can configure an API action to submit your time off request.
-    * If you use the iPaaS code below, configure your API action as follows:
+5. If your employee selects no, you can configure an API action to submit your time off request.If you use the iPaaS code below, configure your API action as follows:
     * Connector: Use your iPaaS connector here
     * API Endpoint Path: `/workers/{{user.email_addr}}/time-off`
     * Method: `POST`